-Shady Oak Christian School is a child-centered program with both a Preschool and a Primary School.
-Shady Oak accepts children who turn 3 before December 31 through 3rdgrade.
+Shady Oak Christian School is a child-centered program established in 1987, with Preschool, Bridge and Kindergarten classes.
+Shady Oak accepts children who turn 3 before December 31 through kindergarten age.
 We have a school year program that starts the Tuesday after Labor Day and concludes before Memorial Day.
-There are also a variety of summer programs that are described in detail elsewhere in this site.
+There are also a variety of summer programs that are described in detail elsewhere on this site.

 Register for Upcoming Programs!

 2020 Summer Registration Information will be released March 2020.
 Below you can find last year's information for an idea of our summer program offerings.

 Fall Registration for the 2020-21 school year will be released in February 2020.